kstewart/kstewart.me/_posts/2010-05-18-lamp-is-dead-long-live-dylan.md

 ---
 layout: post
-title: LAMP Is Dead, Long Live...DyLAN?
+title: LAMP Is Dead.
+Long Live...DyLAN?
 ---

 I'm sure you think the title of this post is linkbait.
 Maybe it is, I have an ego like everyone else.
 However, I've been wondering lately...